sf1tzp/dial-in/README.md

 In our UI, we will use intentional iconography to distinguish various concepts, including morning/day/night icons, and potentially weather iconography to add a sense of personality to our design.

+### a11y and i18n

+We will strive to follow modern A11y practices in our components.

+It would be cool to support multiple translations of the app, because espresso is enjoyed all around the world.

+## Storage

 Additionally, we will offer two options for data storage

 - On device / browser storage (potentially limited in terms of size?)